 When Replacing Your Wood Siding Requires Professional Help

 Replacing wood siding will be based on the amount of damage that may be present.
 Holes caused by pests and woodpeckers should be addressed immediately as a person only has to fill in the holes with wood putty.
 A single rotted clapboard can usually be replaced by the homeowner or the commercial maintenance crew by using the old rotted clapboard as a measurement board for the new siding plank.

 However, the amount of present rot can be deceptive.
 If your siding has a lot of damage due to pests or rot, then that’s probably the time to think about replacing it for a more robust siding like this fiber cement lap siding.
 Generally, fiber cement sidings last a lot longer than their wooden counterparts.

 In terms of damage from pests, if you are suffering from a serious infestation you will most likely need to seek professional help from some termite control experts.
 If wood damage isn’t fixed quickly, the results can be devastating which is why you need to contact a professional as soon as you are aware of a problem.
-You may want to check out something like Termite Control Kansas City if you want a comprehensive extermination of any and all pests and termites in your property.

 While you may think only the clapboard is damaged, the underlayer may have also turned soft from rot.
 Using a screwdriver to poke at the underlayer can determine if rot penetration has impacted far more than just the wood siding in one spot.